 We Can’t Provide Support When The OEM Doesn’t

 This makes things difficult for repair shops like ours, as well.
 We can’t support non-manufacturer-supported software, because when (not if, when) something goes wrong, we are likely to take the blame for it.
 It also becomes increasingly difficult to obtain install media, drivers, and patches as time goes on.
 To that end, we do not offer reinstalls or general software fixes on unsupported operating systems, nor do we attempt anything but the most basic of repairs on unsupported applications.
 There are some rare exceptions to this (legacy computers that control specialized industrial machinery, for example), but our customers should expect to be advised to seek a path to replacement or upgrade if their use case is that of the general computing public.

 While software/applications are too diverse and expansive to dive into here, we can talk about a few operating systems so you can get an idea of the obsolescence issues you might face.

-Microsoft no longer supports Windows XP, Windows Vista, or anything prior to them.
+Microsoft no longer supports Windows XP, Windows Vista, Windows 7, or anything prior to them.
 If you have a Vista-era computer, we can safely say that your hardware is aged and/or obsolete enough that a general replacement of the entire computer will be the recommended course of action, regardless of your current issue.